-Reviewing ESG factors is vital to selecting investments with strong fundamentals (key metrics for investments), as they provide an additional information set and more holistic perspective from which the credibility of an investment case can be judged.
-We see this as part of our duty of care.
-Being an active investor allows us to make judgements on the materiality of idiosyncratic and systemic ESG risks and opportunities for our investments.
+Reviewing ESG factors can provide an additional information set, and more holistic perspective, from which the credibility of an investment case can be judged.
+Being an active investor allows us to make judgements on the financial materiality of idiosyncratic and systemic ESG risks and opportunities for our investments.

-We consider ESG issues through bottom-up fundamental and top-down thematic research.
-From a bottom-up fundamental perspective, we aim to integrate ESG considerations across our investment types: direct equity, direct fixed interest, and third-party fund managers.
-For each of our investment types we have developed ESG frameworks to guide the ESG analysis as part of our bottom-up fundamental research.
-This research is complimented by our top-down thematic research, which is based on our approach to a 'Just Transition': the simultaneous shift to an economy that is lower carbon, more sustainable and preserves, if not improves, biodiversity and our current climate, while protecting workers' rights, and improving livelihoods and economic fairness.
+We consider ESG issues through bottom-up fundamental and topdown thematic research.
+From a bottom-up fundamental perspective, we are aiming to integrate ESG considerations across direct equity, direct fixed interest, diversifiers and active third-party fund managers.
+For each of these investment types we have developed either ESG frameworks or questionnaires to guide the understanding of ESG issues relevant to our investments.
+More details of our progress on ESG integration across investment types can be found in our annual Stewardship and Responsible Investment Report on our website.
+Our bottom-up fundamental research is complemented by our top-down thematic research, which is based on our approach to a 'Just Transition': the simultaneous shift to an economy that is lower carbon, more sustainable and preserves, if not improves, biodiversity and our current climate, while protecting workers' rights, and improving livelihoods and economic fairness.

 Our analysis of ESG issues benefits from our long-term prudent investment approach given these issues often materialise over a multi-year period.
 Being cognisant of ESG risks and opportunities over an extended period helps to fulfil our stewardship responsibilities and align our investments with our clients' long-term financial goals.
-The analysis is performed by the analyst covering the investment.
-We believe bottom-up ESG analysis should be performed by the covering analyst because we believe ESG information should be analysed in conjunction with traditional financial information, and the analysts are the ultimate experts on their companies under coverage.
+Any bottom-up analysis is performed by the analyst covering a particular investment or sector for which they are producing investment research.
+We believe this is best practice because the analysts have a deep understanding of their coverage and it allows ESG information to be considered in conjunction with financial information.

-The Responsible Investment team guides our analysts in the integration of ESG factors in their bottom-up research process and provides our investment team with thematic research on a 'Just Transition' and key ESG issues.
-CBAM aims to integrate ESG analysis as part of all new initiation research notes, but the extent of ESG analysis can vary across different teams and investment types.
-More details of where we are at in our journey for ESG integration across investment types can be found on our website in our annual Stewardship and Responsible Investment Report.
+The Responsible Investment team guides our analysts in the integration of ESG factors in their bottom-up research process and provides our Investment team with thematic research on a 'Just Transition' and key ESG issues.
+The extent of ESG analysis can vary across different teams and investment types.